In Microsoft's shadow, Seattle's tech scene surges

 "The knowledge that comes out of Microsoft gets captured in startups pretty quickly," said Dan Rosen, a former Microsoft and AT&T executive, who chairs the angel group.
 "There's a realization that angel investing in startups is probably the No. 1 thing that can gear the innovation economy and create jobs.
 If we want to regain our economic footing, it's the best thing we can do."

-The Alliance had its biggest year ever in 2010, investing $10.3 million in 33 early stage companies.
+The Alliance had its biggest year ever in 2010, investing $10.3 million (6.4 million pound) in 33 early stage companies.
 Since 1997, the group has invested in more than 160 companies, the vast majority in the Seattle area.

 Companies that got money from Rosen's group have been snapped up by some of the city's biggest companies: drone maker Insitu was bought by Boeing, the Coffee Equipment Company was bought by Starbucks and online book club Shelfari is now part of Amazon.